aws-samples/aws-tf-cdu/README.md

 - Optionally, Route 53 Hosted zone exists and identified by name.
 <p align="center"><img src="images/aws-tf-cdu-Scenario-2p.png" width="70%"/></p>

-- EFS file system does not exist.
+- Amazon EFS file system does not exist.
 - EFS access point does not exist.
 - EFS mount targets do not exist in the target VPC Subnets.
 - EFS Security Group does not exist.